1 lb bag $9.20

 The popular spice is used in countless dishes from breakfast classics like oatmeal, French toast, breads and baked goods to savory chicken and lamb dishes.
 Ground cinnamon is also sprinkled in tea and coffee.

-Cinnamon cassia, also referred to as Chinese cinnamon, is produced primarily in China and Indonesia.
 When harvesting cinnamon, normally only the bark and leaves of the plant are harvested.
 The inner bark is dried then sold as either cinnamon sticks or as powder cinnamon or ground cinnamon.
 Cinnamon also produces an essential oil that is regularly added to flavor liqueur, such as whiskey.